MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-install-manually.md

 The warning banner containing a **Fix** button, which allows you to quickly enable Real Time Protection, without having to open a command prompt.
 Select the **Fix** button.
 It will prompt the **Security & Privacy** system window, where you will have to **Allow** system software from developers "Microsoft Corporation".

-If you don't see a warning banner, it means that 30 or more minutes have already passed, and Real Time Protection has still not been enabled:
+If you don't see a prompt, it means that 30 or more minutes have already passed, and Real Time Protection has still not been enabled:

 ![Security and privacy window after prompt expired screenshot](images/MDATP_33_SecurityPrivacySettings_NoPrompt.png)